tiagomosantos/FinalDeliveryTemplate/README.md

 - Include reusable components for **retrieval-augmented generation (RAG)**, intent routing, and database interactions.
 - Facilitate modular design for **scalability** and **ease of customization**.

+### Guidelines
+Students are expected to **follow this structure as closely as possible** when developing their projects.
+- The predefined organization will help ensure that all required components (e.g., chatbot logic, data processing, database interactions, and Streamlit pages) are implemented systematically.
+- Teams are encouraged to adapt and expand the template for their specific use cases, but significant deviations should be justified in the final project documentation.

+This structure is not only a foundation but also a tool to ensure **best practices** in project design and implementation.
+By adhering to it, students can focus more on innovation and less on reorganization.
 Feel free to adapt this template to meet your specific project requirements by replacing placeholder content (e.g., `company_name/`) and adding new functionality where needed.

 ## Repository Structure
 ```plaintext